jetbrains-academy/rustlings-course/Common Programming Concepts/Data Types/Slices/task.md

 ## Slices

 Get a slice out of Array so that the `if` statement returns `true`.
+This is inserted to test update from stepik correctness
 <div class="hint">
   Take a look at the Understanding Ownership -> Slices -> Other Slices section of the book: https://doc.rust-lang.org/book/ch04-03-slices.html